 OIT Provided Peripherals

-The following common-good devices will meet basic functional requirements for use in remote and hybrid teaching:
+Order any of the listed peripherals through the Peripherals Request Form.
+These common-good devices will meet basic functional requirements for use in remote and hybrid teaching:

 - Document cameras